mrakgr/The-Spiral-Language/readme.md

             s.CudaKernel.map' bck (primal, {out without block}) adjoint
 ```

-All the primitve functions return the output and the function to run in order to trigger the backward step.
-At the time the output is made, the adjoint is always zero, but after the forward pass is done the adjoint at the top of tape is set to 1 and propagated downwards.
+All the primitive functions return the output and the function to run in order to trigger the backward step.
+At the time the output is made, the adjoint of it is always zero, but after the forward pass is done the adjoint at the top of tape is set to 1 and propagated downwards and eventually through that output.

 As a short tutorial, remember the various rules used to take the derivatives of softmax.
 Here are the rules for division once again.
 It is the same for the matrix and the scalar case if one assumes the operators are overloaded.